 - they have the ability to increase metabolism and thus, help in the loss of weight

 - they are rich in dietary fiber

-- Fruits like cherries and berries can directly increase the body’s insulin production
+- Fruits like cherries and berries can directly increase body’s insulin production

-A smoothie is a thick drink made from a mix of raw fruits and vegetables.
+A smoothie is a thick drink made from a mix of raw fruit and vegetables.
 Other ingredients such as water or milk can be added.